The critical fugacity for surface adsorption of self-avoiding walks on the honeycomb lattice is $1+\sqrt{2}$: Acknowledgments

 Before starting the proof, let us introduce some additional notation.
 The set of mid-edges of the honeycomb lattice is denoted by $\mathbb H$.
 The lattice has an origin $a\in \mathbb H$, at coordinates $(0,0)$.
-We denote by $(x(v),y(v))$ the coordinates of a point $v\in \cs$ (that is, its real and imaginary parts).
+We denote by {$(\xco (v),\yco (v))$} the coordinates of a point $v\in \cs$ (that is, its real and imaginary parts).
 We consider \saws\ that start and end at a mid-edge.
 A \saw\ $\gamma$ is denoted by the sequence $(\gamma_0, \ldots, \gamma_n)$ of its mid-edges.
-The length of $\gamma$, that is, the number of vertices of the lattice it visits, is denoted as before by $|\gamma|=n$.
-To lighten notation, we often omit floor symbols, especially in indices: for instance, $\gamma_t$ should be understood as $\gamma_{\lfloor t \rfloor}$.
+The length of $\gamma$, that is, the number of vertices of the lattice it visits, is denoted as before by $|\gamma|=n$. {(This $n$ has nothing to do with the $n$ of the $O(n)$ model considered in Sections~\ref{sec:intro} and~\ref{sec:identity}.
+We are dealing in this appendix with SAWs, that is, with the $O(0)$ model.)} To lighten notation, we often omit floor symbols, especially in indices: for instance, $\gamma_t$ should be understood as $\gamma_{\lfloor t \rfloor}$.
 The cardinality of a set $A$ is denoted by $|A|$.

 \medbreak